The Forbidden City

 Credits taken on this program may apply towards a Chinese Studies or Asian Studies Minor.
 Contact Professor Chris Keaveney for further details: firstname.lastname@example.org or call 503-883-2584.

 Curriculum: Students study Chinese language along with a variety of other classes all taught in English, available either fall or spring semesters.
+As another option, students may also enroll in the Chinese Language Immersion program.
+A teacher rooms with the immersion students, all of whom have agreed to only speak Chinese.
 Check out the courses at http://www.china-studies.net/area-studies.html.
-A 3.2 cummulative GPA and a year of Chinese language are required when applying for this program.
+A 3.2 cumulative GPA and a year of previous Chinese language are required when applying to this program.

 Housing: Students stay in campus dorms.